Evan-wyl/robotlearning/fm/papers/multi-modal-lagre-model.md

-> If you need more, Please read [Real-World Robot Applications of Foundation Models: A Review](https://arxiv.org/abs/2402.05741)
+***If you would like to deeply understand for Multi-Modal Large Model in Robotics, Please read [Real-World Robot Applications of Foundation Models: A Review](https://arxiv.org/abs/2402.05741)***

 ## Multi-Modal Large Model